benkeen/generatedata/cli/README.md

 # generatedata CLI

 > In active development (Feb 2023).
-None of this is finished, so ignore this folder for now.
+Come back later!

-As of 4.2.0, the generatedata.com site is now available as a CLI.
-You can generate all the same data as you can via the website, only via the command line.
+Since 4.2.0, the generatedata.com site is now available as a CLI.
+You can generate all the same data as you can via the website, only via the command line from your own machine.
 There are two ways to do this:

-- A binary that you can run on the node command line, and
+- A _binary_ that you can run on the node command line, or
 - JS code you can include and run in your own JS/TS applications.

-Both are available via the `@generatedata/cli` package.
+Both are available via the `@generatedata/cli` npm package.

 ### Installation